TheThreadMaster/RemoteDesktop/README.md

 RemoteDesktop is a Java-based project for providing remote desktop functionality.
 This repository contains the source code (100% Java) and supporting files for building, running, and developing the RemoteDesktop application.

-> NOTE: This README is a template and summary based on the repository metadata.
-Please replace placeholders (build tool, exact run commands, screenshots, license) with real values from your project.

 ## Summary